-producing the carbon responsible for the current climate change phenomenon, developing nations are sure to feel injustice as they bear the brunt of its negative effects.
+Failed states are dangerous because they have forfeited control over legitimate use of force and have lost the ability to regulate or mediate any conflicts that emerge within their borders (Thurer 1999, 731).
+This makes them vulnerable to violence and extremist movements.
+Given the fact that wealthy countries have historically produced the carbon responsible for the current climate change phenomenon, developing nations are sure to feel injustice as they bear the brunt of its negative effects.
+Moreover, since wealthy countries are more likely to be able to afford to adapt to climate change, the imbalance is exacerbated.
 It is plausible that under such circumstances, groups in developing nations may perpetrate acts of terrorism, as retribution against more developed nations who could have helped them adapt.
 Given the fact that Canada has been one of the countries least willing to act on climate change mitigation, and that they have not yet made a significant contribution to Least Developed Country adaptation, they may well be a target.
 Certainly, Canada will need to appreciate the seriousness of such a threat and make preparations to prevent an attack and to ensure resiliency in the event of an assault.

 Finally, there have been some questions about the effectiveness of the Canadian government regarding its performance on its Kyoto obligations.
-Specifically, Canada has had trouble developing a national climate change strategy that will limit the country's carbon emissions, due to the objections of several provinces, as well as the constitutional arrangements surrounding environmental jurisdiction.
-In particular, Alberta and Saskatchewan among others have been openly opposed to cap and trade or carbon taxes, due to the implications such strategies would have for the businesses in their regions (Smith 1998, 29).
-Given the fact that the ability to "commit the state in an effective and legally binding way, for example, by concluding an agreement" (Thurer 1999, 733), is a key characteristic of a strong and functioning state, Canada's inability to implement an effective national climate change strategy could be indicative of its fragility in this area.
+Specifically.
+Canada has had difficulty developing a national climate change strategy that will limit the country's carbon emissions.
+This difficulty is due in part to competing provincial goals as well as the constitutional arrangements surrounding environmental jurisdiction.
+In particular, Alberta and Saskatchewan among others have been openly opposed to cap and trade or carbon tax-based strategies, due to the implications such programs would have for the businesses in their regions (Smith 1998, 29).
+As the ability to "commit the state in an effective and legally binding way, for example, by concluding an agreement" (Thurer 1999, 733), is a key characteristic of a strong and functioning state, Canada's inability to implement an effective national climate change strategy could be indicative of its fragility in this area.
 It would be in the country's best interest to meet with the provinces and work out an appropriate agreement in order to address this problem.